Hyporhamphus ihi: Prey and predators

 Garfish are omnivorous as they feed on eelgrass, seaweed and smaller crustaceans, such as zooplankton, mysids, crab larvae and polychaete larvae.
-The garfish is a nocturnal planktivore however, does not rely on sight to catch prey.
+The garfish is a nocturnal planktivore however, and does not rely on sight to catch prey.
 It was seen that a tapetum lucidum was absent.
 This means that the amount of light that can pass through the retina was not as strong as nocturnal fish that obtain this feature.
 Their pupils are small and are fully occupied by the lens.
 The garfish swims with a nearly rigid body, which has been related to its use of the lateral line in feeding.
 Due to the presence of the lateral line system and the absence of the tapetum lucidum it indicated that the beak may have had a sensory function.
 This led to the hypothesis that the garfish use their anterior lateral line system to detect prey.

 Due to the garfish's localised schooling behavior, they attract bigger species of fish and mammals such as the kingfish (Morrison, Lowe, Spong & Rush, 2007) and dolphins.
 The schooling behavior of garfish also exposes them to heavy predation from sea birds such as gannets, shags and penguins.
 However, it is unlikely that garfish would be predated on by all three seabird species at once.
 The species of seabird that the garfish is subject to predation from is heavily dependent on whereabouts in the marine environment they are.
 Garfish schooling in shallow harbor areas are likely to be predated upon by shags, while garfish schooling in more open, deeper waters will more likely become prey for gannets/penguins.

-Further information
+In a human context

 Garfish were once a staple resource for early Maori and were of high cultural significance.
 They were a source of food as well as an important source of bait when fishing for larger species such as yellowtail kingfish.
 Garfish were generally caught by dragging a finely woven flax net across seagrass beds in shallow harbors.
 A seine-like technique was used where one end of the net was fixed to the shore while the other end was dragged out and around in a large arc and pulled back to shore.
 The same technique is still used by modern fishermen by where a fine mesh net is dragged around shallow harbors.
 The garfish are often kept alive and transported to other fishing grounds where they are deployed as live baits for fish such as snapper, kingfish and kahawai.

+Garfish are considered easy to fish in New Zealand.
+They are often eaten by battering and frying in a doughnut shape, created by rolling a fish around a bottle as a way to more easily break and remove the spine.